Pan Yaung Chel: 2019: The beginning of an acting career

-Pan Yaung Chel's acting career began with her first ever film work named "Lake Pyar" - a Canal+ original series, which began airing nationwide on the 17th of October 2019, in which she played the character of Lake Pyar.
+Pan Yaung Chel's acting career began with her first ever film work named "Lake Pyar" - a Canal+ original series, which began airing nationwide on 17 October 2019, in which she played the character of Lake Pyar.
 "Lake Pyar" is a crime detective series written and directed by Nyan Htin about a female junior detective by the name of Lake Pyar (which means butterfly) and her co-workers, solving criminal cases in the city of Yangon, Myanmar.
 Season 1 of "Lake Pyar" consists of eight episodes and each episode has a different criminal case.
 "Lake Pyar" became popular and well-loved for its story, casts, the quality of production, and for it being one of the few films/series in Myanmar that has a female hero character, or in other words, is led by a female actress.
 CANAL+ took a huge risk casting a singer as the lead for its series.
 But with her first-ever role, Pan Yaung Chel was awarded the National Winner of Myanmar for Best Actress In A Leading Role for the Asian Academy Creative Awards - one of Asia-Pacific's most prestigious awards.
 In recent interviews, Pan Yaung Chel said she will also start working on other films in 2020 which will go on the big screens later in the coming years.
-Season 2 of "Lake Pyar" began airing on CANAL+ on the 28th of January, 2021.
+Season 2 of "Lake Pyar" began airing on CANAL+ on 28 January 2021.